Pregnancy – Changes And Aches

-If you are pregnant and feel your back or pelvic pains more often than usual, you are not alone.
-Studies have shown that more than two-thirds of pregnant women experience back pain and almost one-fifth experience pelvic pain2,.3.
+If you are pregnant and feel your back aches or have pelvic pains more often than usual, you are not alone.
+Studies have shown that more than two-thirds of pregnant women experience back pain and almost one-fifth experience pelvic pain2,3.
 As pregnancy progresses, the intensity of pain may increase and interfere with your work, daily activities and sleep.

 As your pregnancy advances, your back experiences more strain from three key changes – a shift in your centre of gravity, hormonal changes and abdominal muscles changes.